 Massaoke is a big dance floor with a band playing popular songs and displaying the lyrics on a massive screen.
 Everyone sings and dances until the wee hours of the night.
-Best part we got in free by acting like we owned the joint!
-And by owning the joint I mean it took about 30 minutes for all of us to get up the courage to sneak in.
+Best part is we got in free by acting like we owned the joint!
+And by owning the joint, I mean it took about 30 minutes for all of us to get up the courage to sneak in.
 And BONUS…we talked the nice prosecco lady into giving us free sunglasses.
 Best night ever!

 Now Guru Dudu and Massaoke may have been my favorite night of the festival, but I also got the chance to spend a few other nights with friends enjoying some talented and not so talented acts.

 As I may have mentioned before, I’m scared of a lot of things, but one thing I haven’t mentioned (but you won’t be surprised) is space.
 Not a fan.
 And if you saw Gravity and weren’t scared shitless then there is something wrong with you.
 And anything that kills off George Clooney that quickly I’m definitely not a fan of.
 Anyway, there was this fab comedian who talked about her fear of space, she wore a giant space suit and sang songs.
 Basically a children’s show for adults.
 She was also scared of marriage, so if you are a psycho and want to Lance Bass it up to the beyond then at least she had another fear you could relate to.